How do I know whether places are available?

 There are many factors which affect decision-making for placements but ultimately the decision will be made by the Director of SCITT and partner schools.

-As the only provider that works solely in Oxfordshire we are able to be very flexible in our placement arrangements so if you have any specific concerns or a preference for an area of Oxfordshire then you can let us know at interview.
+As the only provider that works solely in Oxfordshire we are usually able to be flexible in our placement arrangements so if you have any specific concerns or a preference for an area of Oxfordshire then you can let us know at interview.
 We will always try to accommodate preferences but cannot make any guarantees.